apprunjs/apprun-docs/docs/event-pubsub.md

 ## Asynchronous Events

-In the service API-oriented applications, the state is created by changed by the asynchronous operations. e.g., getting remote data from the server.
+In the service API-oriented applications, the state is created asynchronous operations. e.g., getting remote data from the server.

 It is easy to handle asynchronous operations in the AppRun event handlers.
 We only need to add the _async_ keyword in front of the event handler and call the functions that return a _Promise_ object with the _await_ keyword.